-Where to find it on the application: My Application > Program Materials > Evaluation Types > Add Evaluation
+Where to find it on the application: My Application > Program Materials > Recommendations > Add Recommendation

-- To submit the names of your evaluators, go to the “Program Materials” section of the application and click on the tab “Evaluation Types.”
+- To submit the names of your recommenders (referred to as evaluators on the application), go to the “Program Materials” section of the application and click on the tab “Evaluation Types.”

 - Click the button “Add Evaluation” to enter the name and email address of each evaluator you’d like to ask to electronically submit a letter of recommendation.
 Each evaluator will automatically receive an email from email@example.com that includes a password and directions for submitting the letter of recommendation.
 If the evaluator does not receive the recommendation letter request, advise them to check their spam or junk mail folders.

-- It is your responsibility as the applicant to ensure all recommendation letters are submitted in the proper format and before the appropriate deadline.
+- It is your responsibility as the applicant to ensure all recommendation letters are submitted before the appropriate deadline.

 Please note: recommendation letters are program-specific and cannot be used to apply to additional programs.
 If you withdraw your application from a particular program, your letters of recommendation will be deleted along with the application.

-Application Fee & Fee Waivers
+Application Fee and Fee Waivers

 Where to find it on the application: Submit Application Tab

 The application fee is $90.
 Eligibility for fee waivers and how to apply for a fee waiver can be found at the Graduate Admissions website.
 Fees must be paid via debit or credit card.

 Applicants can apply for a fee waiver as soon as they have started their online application.
 At certain times, the turn-around can take up to two weeks, so applicants should plan for this based upon the December 1 deadline.
 Do not submit your application before getting your fee waiver approved because USC will not refund the application fee once an application has been submitted.